ruano-a/selective-test-isolation-bundle/README.md

 composer require --dev ruano_a/selective-test-isolation-bundle
 ~~~~

-Add the bundle in bundles.php:
+* If using symfony 3 or below : add the bundle in AppKernel.php:

 ```php
 if (in_array($env, ['dev', 'test'])) {